googleinterns/step126-2020/README.md

 3. Statistics and predictions

+Fetches from the Google Surveys API, transforms data for GCp Datastore, and visualizes analysis through the Google Charts API.
+This feature also runs a decision tree regression model on the survey results to get predicted sentiment scores for users based on their gender, age group, and whether they had a direct experience with the police or not.
+The program for regression analysis was written in Python with the Flask framework.
+Using crom jobs and a separate python service on GAE, new prediction results can be automatically generated for new survey responses.
+There is a statistics page with survey-specific details such as response time and completion, age and gender break down, and sentiment percentages for each precinct.

 ## Tools and Technologies
 Some of the tools that will be used to build this portfolio are
 * HTML
 * CSS
 * Javascript
 * Java
+* Python

 ## APIs
 The following APIs were used